zebengberg/gaussian-integer-sieve/README.md

 This requires a C++ compiler supporting both C++11 and the `libc++` library as well as `make`.
 On macOS, they can be installed with `xcode-select --install`.

-Contact me if you would like better support for compiling this project on linux.
-I could readily use the `libstdc++` instead of the default macOS standard library.
+Please contact me if you would like better support for compiling this project on linux.
+I could readily use the `libstdc++` instead of the default macOS library `libc++`.

  The Cython bindings can be built from source with
  ```shell script
 $ python setup.py build_ext --inplace
 ```
 from within the `gaussian-integer-sieve/python` directory.
 Building this module requires Python 3.x, Cython, and the aforementioned C++ compiler.
 After the module is compiled, it can be imported into a python console or used in a python script.

 ## Command line usage

+All sieving algorithms can be called from the `gintsieve` executable.
 Command line options include:
 ```
 Usage: ./gintsieve x [y z] [option1] [option2] ...